tivsharma/AI-impact-on-job-market-/README.md

 #Key Insights:
 Increasing demand for "AI Automation" and upskilling in all domains| Manufacturing, Education and Technology shows highest risk for AI-driven roles|
-With increse in AI automation, in various sectors, a decline in job growth is also observed.
+With increase in AI automation, in various sectors, a decline in job growth is also observed.

 #Visuals:
 AI job distribution across industries(Chart.png)